enfogroup/aws-cdk-compliance/README.md

 The following features are available for Lambda NodeJS.

-* NodejsFunction, compliant NodeJS Lambda Function Construct
+* NodejsFunction, compliant NodeJS Lambda NodejsFunction Construct

-The following Security Hub findings are managed by the Function Construct.
+The following Security Hub findings are managed by the NodejsFunction Construct.

 * [[Lambda.2] Lambda functions should use supported runtimes](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-lambda-2), hard enforced.
 We limit the supported runtimes to only the latest for each language.
 Custom runtimes are also fine